-To sustain future advancements in canine and human health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
-This next generation of researchers is but one piece of the scientific puzzle, building on past discoveries and forging new pathways.
+To sustain future advancements in canine health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
+This next generation of researchers is but one piece of a scientific puzzle, building on past discoveries and forging new pathways.

 Additional biographical information and research project descriptions are available by clicking on the name of each Fellow.

-Support the Clinician-Scientist Fellowship program with a donation to adopt a researcher.
+Support the Clinician-Scientist Fellowship program with a donation.

 2017 AKC Canine Health Foundation Clinician-Scientist Fellows